 We have to rethink urban transport and this is just one way to do it.
 It’s effectively a bicycle without pedals or effort and that could work on the city streets.
 Of course electric bicycles are already here, but this is just better.

 Despite promising it would be available in the US by the end of 2015, the company doesn’t have an importer in place.
 We can’t help thinking this would be a smash hit in the upscale parts of LA, New York and every college town, though.
 So it’s an opportunity that’s just waiting for an entrepreneur.

 Yamaha PES2 Street Sport

 This motorcycle is just a concept right now, but Yamaha just has to build it.
 This is basically an electric version of 1980s TV show Street Hawk and we have the technology to make it real.

 The bike has two motors and one is built into the front wheel.
 So it’s a two-wheel-drive motorcycle that will give added traction and more speed.
 Yamaha is keeping quiet about the power figure, probably because this bike is on the way.
 But we do know it weighs less than 290lb and it’s going to be fast.

 Then there’s the helmet, which is linked to cameras on the bike to provide a heads-up display with all kinds of information and the potential for hazard warnings and more.
 If it’s fast enough and it has the range, which we think it will, this motorcycle could change the game.

-That’s it for our list of the best electric motorcycles available out there?
+That’s it for our list of the best electric motorcycles available out there!
 Which one is your favorite?
 Let us know!